 Our retrofit systems offer customers and building owners viable and cost effective solutions for worn out existing roofs.
 McElroy Metal’s experience technical staff is available to help customize retrofit solutions, so give us a call.
 We are always happy to help develop creative and functional solutions with metal!

-Aesthetics.
-Standing seam panels typically offer a taller and distinct vertical leg and fewer (if any) minor ribs in the center of the panel.
+Standing seam panels typically offer a distinct vertical leg.
 This tall vertical leg can offer a nice shadow effect and the illusion of a flat pan in between the major ribs which many architects and building owners prefer.

-In order to meet demands of the architectural community, building codes and life safety issues, standing seam panels are subjected to more testing than exposed fastened type systems.
-Common tests include those for uplift, air and water, impact and fire resistance.
+In order to meet stringent building codes and life safety issues, standing seam panels are subjected to more testing than exposed fastened type systems.
+Standard tests include uplift, air and water, impact, and fire resistance.

-While certainly not required, some building owners want assurance that their building will be leak free for perhaps up to 20 years.
-While there are additional charges and criteria to be met, standing seam systems can often offer Weather Tightness Warranties where exposed fastener panel systems cannot.
+While additional charges and criteria typically apply, standing seam systems can often offer Weather Tightness Warranties where exposed fastener panel systems cannot.